-You can use the Docker environment to emulate the Magento Commerce Cloud Integration environment for local development.
-You need three, essential components: a Magento Commerce v2 template, Docker Compose, and Magento Commerce Cloud
+You can use the Docker environment to emulate the Cloud for Adobe Commerce Integration environment for local development.
+You need three, essential components: a Adobe Commerce v2 template, Docker Compose, and Cloud for Adobe Commerce

 Create a local environment

-You can manually add a virtual machine (VM) and install Magento Commerce.
+You can manually add a virtual machine (VM) and install Adobe Commerce.
 The environment closely matches the cloud environments.
 The following steps walk-through manually preparing your local environment, installing Magento, and starting development:

 - Prepare for local environment setup